danotoriousflaco101/skateFeed/README.md

 A Gmail account with an App Password for sending emails.

-Configuration
+CONFIGURATION:

 Clone the repository:

 git clone git@github.com:danotoriousflaco101/skateFeed.git

 cd skateFeed

 Configure email credentials:

 Open the src/main/resources/application.properties file.

 You need to edit the email sending section with your actual data.

 # Enter your full Gmail address here
 spring.mail.username=your-email@gmail.com